-Steven Gerrard names two players he 'pretended to like' for England
+Steven Gerrard names two players he ‘pretended to like’ when playing for England

 In fact, he’s even admitted to “pretending to like them” when playing for England.

-"When you're lining up against in the tunnel against Rio and Gary Neville you want to do everything in your power to beat them, there's hatred there, that's exactly how it is," he said at his first ever Steven Gerrard Live event in Belfast.
+"When you're lining up against in the tunnel against Rio and Gary Neville you want to do everything in your power to beat them, there's hatred there, that's exactly how it is," he said at his first ever Steven Gerrard Live event in Belfast back in 2016.

 "When you meet up for England at that time, you pretend you like them, but your career finishes, their career finishes and your friendship starts for real.